 Recovering from Liposuction

-To help control swelling and to help shape the area treated with liposuction, you’ll be asked to wear a compression garment for 4-6 weeks.
+To help control swelling and to help shape the area treated with liposuction, you’ll be asked to wear a compression garment for four to six weeks.
 For traditional and UAL liposuction, drains will also be placed in the incisions.
 These drains will prevent fluid from accumulating in the tissues.
-These drains will be removed within 1-2 weeks of your surgery.
+These drains will be removed within one to two weeks of your surgery.
 There is often a large amount of drainage following these methods of liposuction, so we recommend that you cover upholstery and bed linens with plastic during the first few days after your procedure.

 Some bruising, swelling, soreness, tightness, and itching are normal after liposuction.
 You can take medication, if necessary, to ease discomfort.
 Other substances like Arnica Montana can be used to reduce bruising.
-All of these symptoms will gradually subside during the first 2 weeks.
+All of these symptoms will gradually subside during the first two weeks.
 As a result, most patients take about one to two weeks off from work to recover.
 If you have had Smart Lipo, your recovery period will be on the shorter end of the range.

 Please avoid heavy lifting and strenuous activity for four weeks.
 The full results from your surgery can take 6 months to be visible.

 Frequently Asked Questions About Liposuction